TanushChugh19/Octahedron-AI/README.md

 4️⃣ Run the Bot
 python bot.py

-5️⃣ Or use setup.sh file
+5️⃣ Or use setup.sh file for Linux and macOS, use setup.bat for Windows
 bash setup.sh
+setup.bat
 ```
 ⚙️ **Usage Once running, Octahedron AI responds to Discord commands:**
 - *hello – Greet the AI.